rgehrsitz/rex/README.md

 [script migration guide](docs/M6_SCRIPT_REMOVAL.md) before upgrading a legacy v3 deployment that used scripts.

+Rulesets may opt into the v5 closed typed-fact contract with a top-level `facts` declaration map; see the [typed fact migration guide](docs/M8_TYPED_FACTS.md).

-Use the [M5 authoring tools](docs/M5_TOOLING.md) to explain, lint, test, replay, and compare v4 rulesets offline. `rexd --dry-run --bundle ...` emits simulated results without creating Redis connections.
+Use the [M5 authoring tools](docs/M5_TOOLING.md) to explain, lint, test, replay, and compare v4/v5 batch rulesets offline. `rexd --dry-run --bundle ...` emits simulated results without creating Redis connections.

 The planning documents have distinct roles: